 “We are very pleased that the measles outbreak has ended in New York and that measles is still considered eliminated in the United States,” said U.S. Health and Human Services Secretary Alex Azar in a statement.
 “But this past year’s outbreak was an alarming reminder about the dangers of vaccine hesitancy and misinformation.”

 Had the New York state outbreak not been resolved by October 2, the United States would have lost its status as a country that has eliminated measles, primarily putting those not vaccinated at risk from homegrown measles cases.
 It would have also raised concerns for other countries working to eliminate measles, says Walter Orenstein, a vaccinologist at Emory University School of Medicine in Atlanta.
 “If we can’t do it, how can they?”
-Measles this year has already reestablished itself in several countries where it had previously been eliminated, including the United Kingdom.
+Measles has recently reestablished itself in several countries where it had previously been eliminated, including the United Kingdom.

 If there are no endemic cases for at least a year, measles is considered eliminated.
 That means the virus is not continually spreading within an area.